 Three month notice of intention to submit

 Your supervisors will help you decide the date for submitting your thesis.
 City requires three months' notice of this in order to ensure the right examiners are available and to arrange your viva voce examination.

 While it is advisable for you to follow the advice of your first supervisor, you can indicate your readiness to submit your thesis without the support of your supervisors.
 In such circumstances, your first supervisor is asked to indicate in writing why they do not support a submission at a given time.

 Appointment of Examiners

-When you have given three month’s notice of your intention to submit, you and your supervisor(s) will discuss who might be an appropriate external examiner to assess your thesis.
-While you are not permitted to choose the examiners you may be invited to suggest people who you think may be suitable for the role.
+When you have given three months' notice of your intention to submit, you and your supervisor(s) will discuss who might be an appropriate external examiner to assess your thesis.
+While you are not permitted to choose or contact the examiners, you may be invited to suggest people who you think may be suitable for the role.
 Your first supervisor will consider your nominations, along with other suitable academics, and make a recommendation to the Senior Tutor for Research and the Board of Studies.

 For student research candidates, one external examiner and one internal examiner is usually appointed.
 In some circumstances it may be necessary for two external examiners to be appointed.
 Your supervisors may not act as examiners.
 For staff research candidates, at least two external examiners are appointed.